ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Wiat to Jo in Case of Accident.
+The following brief rules for ac­
+tion in eases of accident should
+be impressed upon the memory of
+our readers, as their possession
+will be found useful:
 For dust in the eyes, avoid rub­
 biug; dash water in&#x27; them; re- ;
 move cinders, etc., with the round 1